Submitted by on

 Five Security Maturity Model Framework Levels

-A cyber maturity assessment framework defines five distinct maturity levels, which indicate the degree to which an organization has optimized security systems and processes.
+Another type of cyber maturity assessment framework defines five distinct maturity levels, which indicate the degree to which an organization has optimized security systems and processes.
 During the progression from level one to level five, an organization will develop, refine, and enhance its cybersecurity posture.
+This approach is similar to the framework that we explored earlier in this article.

 Key process areas characterize each level.
 When considering the cyber maturity assessment framework levels, it is helpful to keep these key process areas in mind.